ahadjawaid/multi-armed-bandits/README.md

 ```

 ## Usage
+There are two multi-armed bandit environments:

+`MultiArmedBanditEnv`, `RandomContextualBandit`

-There are 2 up to 10 armed bandit environment already regisitered for you to use.
+There are 2 up to 10 armed bandit environment already regisitered for you to use and 2 to 10 contextual bandit environments.
 Here's an example of using a premade registered Multi-armed Bandit environment:

 ```python
 import gym